inveniosoftware/docs-invenio-rdm/docs/customize/custom_fields/records.md

 ### Initialize

 When you have completed the configuration of the custom fields, you will need to run the CLI commands below to make the fields searchable.
-Failing to do so will result in an error when indexing record and you won't be able to search values for the custom fields.
+Failing to do so will result in an error when indexing records and you won't be able to search values for the custom fields.
 In a shell, run:

 ```bash